Phi-Phi was a quiet island of Muslim fishermen, until the travellers arrived.

 Loh Dalum Beach is still beautiful, so long as you keep looking out to sea.
 Behind you, there is a line of bars with big sound systems and bigger neon signs.
 There is EDM at Slinky, dubstep at Stones and reggae at the Chillout Bar.

 Sometime around nine, the DJ’s jerk up the volume and bare-chested performers run onto the stage and juggle with burning batons.
 One swings two burning balls connected by a chain around his torso and between his legs.
 Then two of them douse a rope in petrol, light it and swing it with increasing speed and invite volunteers to skip with it.
 Plenty try.
 Buckets make you do things like that.

 When the sun starts to set, every guesthouse and restaurant on the way to the beach brings out a tray of plastic buckets like children use for sandcastles.
 Each contains a packet of straws, a quarter bottle of Sang Som whisky, a Coke and an energy drink.
-The idea is to tip all the drinks in the bucket and suck them up through the straw until you are hammered enough to skip with a burning rope.
+The idea is to tip all the drinks into the bucket and suck them up through the straw until you are hammered enough to skip with a burning rope.

 The Coke and the energy drink keep you alert when, by rights, you should be asleep in a corner and you think you are fine and get another bucket and then it is sometime in the afternoon the next day.

 Slinky has a stage on the beach so you can look out to sea as you dance.
 There is a dead tree in front of it with its trunk stripped, its branches lopped off and two slats of wood nailed to the top to make a platform just big enough to stand on.